RichardLitt/knowledge/processes/switching-from-github-pages-to-ssl.md

 # SSL Security

-I want to update [burntfen.com](http://burntfen.com) to HTTPS.
-This would:
+Updating to SSL is important:

-- Make it look more professional.
+- It makes a website look more professional.
-- Ensure that it comes from me by adding an extra step of validation.
+- Ensure that the website comes from the authorized author adding an extra step of validation.
 - Control: Some WIFI providers will try to inject their ads into your site.
 HTTPS protects you and your users.
 This will also stop man-in-the-middle attacks.
 - SEO: Google gives an SEO bonus to sites with HTTPS support.
-- Analytics: You will only see inbound refereres from sites using HTTPS if your own site use HTTPS.
+- Analytics: You will only see inbound referrers from sites using HTTPS if your own site use HTTPS.
 - Performance: Modern browsers support HTTP 2.0, only for sites with HTTPS enabled.
 For some sites HTTP 2 can give significant performance improvements.

-Currently, burntfen.com is hosted on GitHub Pages.
-The repo is at [RichardLitt/richardlitt.github.com](https://github.com/RichardLitt/richardlitt.github.com).
-GitHub Pages [does not support SSL (secure socket layer) for custom domains.](https://github.com/isaacs/github/issues/156)
+GitHub Pages [does not support SSL (secure socket layer) for custom domains.](https://github.com/isaacs/github/issues/156) This means that, if you'd like to host a GitHub Pages website using SSL, you'll need to switch to something else.

 ## Table of Contents